mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 ```
 Psionic Skills: The hive is treated as having a psionic skill levels of 1 +1
-per full 3 kilometres of radius.
+per full 3 kilometers of radius.
 At present this indicates a skill of 2 for its
 talents, a reasonable level but one not directed by rational thought.
 It is
 not known if there is an upper limit to the hive’s capabilities.
 ```